tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull_and_rom_walk_into_a_bar.md

 mmm
 iii

-That said, monospace fonts are more legible in certain situations -- for example, when it is helpful to have characters line-up in columns:
+That said, monospace fonts are more legible in certain situations -- for instance, when it is helpful to have characters line-up in columns:

 *monospaced*
 `sam | jan | amy | tim`